 How and When to Nap (Sleep) Train Your Baby or Toddler

-How and When to Work on Naps
+How and when to work on naps

+If there’s one thing we’ve written A LOT about here at The Baby Sleep Site®, it’s sleep training.
+Dare we say we’re sleep training experts? 😉 And usually, when we talk about sleep training, we’re talking about sleep in general — both nap time sleep and nighttime sleep.
 Today, however, we’re going to consider the two separately.
 We’ll compare nap training and night training, and we’ll explore when it’s best for nap training to happen.

 In Some Ways, Nap Sleep Training Is Different Than Nighttime Sleep Training